 - Sauté onions and pepper in 1 tablespoon canola oil in a large frying pan over medium-low heat for about 5 minutes, until they begin to soften.
 2. Move onions and peppers to outer edge of pan and increase heat to medium-high.
 3. Brown the ground beef: Spread ground beef out in center of pan in an even layer and cook, undisturbed, for 5 minutes, or until meat begins to brown.
 4. Season beef with salt and pepper, and flip over.
 Continue to cook, breaking meat apart into small pieces as you go with a wooden spoon or spatula, until meat is cooked through and no longer pink, about 2-3 minutes.
 5. Reduce heat to medium-low and add in ketchup, yellow mustard, Worcestershire sauce and sugar.
 Cook 2-3 minutes until flavors are melded.
 Serve on burger buns, brioche buns or potato rolls.

 The same portion of lean ground beef or bison could replace the 80/20 ground beef.
+Troubleshooting: Sauce Too thick?
+Add a splash of water to loosen it up.

 Storing leftovers

-Allow the dish to cool completely, and store leftovers in an airtight container in the fridge for 3-4 days.
+| Refrigerator | Allow the dish to cool completely, and store leftovers in an airtight container in the fridge for 3-4 days. |

-Store in a ziplock bag or airtight container in the freezer for up to 3 months!
+| Freezer | Store in a ziplock bag or airtight container in the freezer for up to 3 months! |

 Reheating your leftover Sloppy Joes